Compassion, Acceptance and Mindfulness in Dance and Performing Arts Conference:

 University of Alberta, Canada

 Dr. Mosewich’s research interests focus on the examination of stress, coping, emotion, and resultant cognitive and behavioural responses within the sport domain.
-The sport context can present many challenges, and ensuring that athletes have the skills and resources to effectively manage different issues in sport is essential to promote adaptive responses to stress and emotion and foster successful sport experiences that are also positive and healthy.
+Her research also extends into related performance contexts, including dance.
+Performance contexts can present many challenges, and ensuring that individuals within these environments - including athletes, dancers, coaches, instructors, officials, and other members of the performance team - have the skills and resources to effectively manage different issues is essential to promote adaptive responses to stress and emotion and foster successful experiences that are also positive and healthy.

-One area of particular interest for Dr. Mosewich surrounds self-compassion as a potential coping resource for athletes.
-The premise is that promoting self-compassionate frames of mind might promote acceptance, acknowledgement, and accurate evaluation of sport situations, and attenuate ruminative or avoidant approaches, better allowing an athlete to move forward in pursuit of their goals and highest possible level of performance.
+One area of particular interest for Dr. Mosewich surrounds self-compassion as a potential coping resource for athletes and performers.
+The premise is that promoting self-compassionate frames of mind might promote acceptance, acknowledgment, and accurate evaluation of challenging sport and performance situations, and attenuate ruminative or avoidant approaches, better allowing athletes and performers to move forward in pursuit of their goals and highest possible level of performance.

 Courtney Walton